retrozinndev/colorshell/README.md

 Having issues?
 Please create a [new Issue] here, I'll be happy to help you out!

 ## 📜 License
-This repo is licensed under the [MIT License], project is made and maintained by [retrozinndev](https://github.com/retrozinndev).
+This repo is licensed under the [BSD 3-clause] license, project is made and maintained by [retrozinndev](https://github.com/retrozinndev).

 ## 🌠 Stargazers
 <div align="center">